Gold Bars triple murders: Murder investigation

-On 30 December 1971, while they were conducting their training inside a jungle in Bedok, several National Servicemen discovered three dead bodies, all of whom were male.
-The bodies were found to have cloth wrapped around them, and green nylon rope were also tied around the necks and limbs of the three men.
-After the police were contacted and investigations began, the police were able to ascertain the identities of the men after tracing back to a missing persons report made by the wife of one of the three men.
+On 30 December 1971, while conducting training inside a jungle in Bedok, several National Servicemen discovered three dead bodies, all of whom were male.
+The bodies were found to have cloth wrapped around them, and green nylon rope was tied around their necks and limbs.
+After the start of investigations, the police were able to ascertain the identities of the men, having traced back to a missing persons report made by the wife of one.
 One of them was identified as Ngo Cheng Poh, a 55-year-old import-export company owner.
-Ngo, who was originally from Hong Kong before immigrating to Singapore, was survived by his wife and five children.
+Ngo, who was originally from Hong Kong before immigrating to Singapore, had a wife and five children at death.
 The remaining two victims were Ngo's employees: 57-year-old Ang Boon Chai and 51-year-old Leong Chin Woo.
-Leong was survived by his wife, four sons and one daughter, while Ang himself left behind a wife and four children.
+Leong had a wife, four sons and one daughter, while Ang had a wife and four children.
 The police later discovered two abandoned cars which belonged to the victims.
-Forensic pathologist Chao Tzee Cheng found that the cause of death was strangulation, and he also determined that the three victims were assaulted prior to their deaths.
+Forensic pathologist Chao Tzee Cheng determined that the cause of death was strangulation, and also that the three victims were assaulted prior to their deaths.
 He also deduced that the three men had died between 30 and 36 hours before their bodies were discovered.

-Goh Cheng Hong, Ngo's widow, told the police that her husband traded in gold and was supposed to drop by a business partner's house to deliver 120 gold bars to the partner, whose identity was 31-year-old air cargo supervisor Andrew Chou Hock Guan, on the night of 29 December 1971.
-Goh also told the police that she received a call from Chou on the night itself that her late husband did not arrive at his house as they agreed upon, and subsequently, Goh and Leong's wife went to file a police report to report their husbands missing, and the report was made two hours prior to the discovery of the bodies.
+Goh Cheng Hong, Ngo's widow, told the police that her husband traded in gold and was supposed to drop by a business partner's house on the night of 29 December 1971 to deliver 120 gold bars to them.
+The partner was 31-year-old air cargo supervisor Andrew Chou Hock Guan.
+She also told the police that Chou had called her on the night itself, saying that Ngo did not arrive at his house as agreed upon.
+Goh subsequently accompanied Leong's wife in filing a police report that reported their husbands missing.
+The report was filed two hours prior to the discovery of the bodies.